 This empowering board book is a great way to teach kids that "little trailblazers cause great big changes!"
 Ten groundbreaking women leaders are featured in this book, ranging from computer pioneer Ada Lovelace to athlete Wilma Rudolph to prima ballerina Maria Tallchief.
 Each woman's story is told in a short verse and accompanied by a cheerful illustration, while a final two-page spread provides a list of twelve more women whose stories you can explore together.

-Groundbreaking artist Frida Kahlo loved to paint -- and she loved her pets, her animalitos!
-As author Monica Brown describes each of Frida's beloved pets -- two monkeys, a parrot, three dogs, two turkeys, an eagle, a black cat, and a fawn -- she also thinks about how Kahlo embodied many characteristics of each animal.
-She also explores how both her pets and her painting sustained Kahlo through the difficult times of her life.
-Warm, personal, and vibrant, this book is a fitting tribute to the animals that supported and inspired Kahlo's work.
+Groundbreaking artist Frida Kahlo loved to paint and she loved her pets, her animalitos!
+As author Monica Brown describes each of Frida's beloved pets — two monkeys, a parrot, three dogs, two turkeys, an eagle, a black cat, and a fawn — she also explores how Kahlo embodied many characteristics of each animal, as well as how both her pets and her painting sustained Kahlo through the difficult times of her life.
+Warm, personal, and vibrant, this colorful picture book is a fitting tribute to the animals that supported and inspired Kahlo's work.
+For more resources about this groundbreaking artist, visit our Frida Kahlo Collection.

 Book-loving Lola has a new challenge: convincing her mother to let the family get a cat!
 After diligent research about pet care — and lots of practice with her stuffed kitty — the family chooses their new friend at a pet shelter.
 And while some challenges inevitably arise, as both cat and Lola get used to the new routine, it's not long before they're the best of friends!
 This lovely story featuring the family from Lola At The Library shows how Lola has grown over the years, and also provides a great reminder that choosing a pet is something that needs to be done with care.